Updated August 14, 2023

-- As a result, they are constantly urged to boost their residual profit by lowering expenses and raising prices.
+- As a result, they constantly receive urging to boost their residual profit by lowering expenses and raising prices.
 The result is a self-regulatory and efficient capitalist economy.

 No Government Interference

-- In a free-market or capitalist economy, the pricing structure acts as a coordinating agent.
+- The pricing structure acts as a coordinating agent in a free-market or capitalist economy.
 Government intervention or support is not necessary.